Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Defensive Security Unit/19-Protecting VSI from Future Attacks/resources/Solutions-Master of the SOC.md

-### Apache Web Server Logs
+## Apache Web Server Logs

-**Reports**: Design the following reports to assist VSI with quickly identifying specific information.
+#### Reports: Design the following reports to assist VSI with quickly identifying specific information

 1. A report that shows a table of the different HTTP methods (GET, POST, HEAD, etc).